 Promote safe and effective service provision to persons experiencing homelessness

 - Support the objectives of National Homelessness Policy, i.e. enabling people to move into and sustain housing with appropriate levels of support.

 - Establish consistency in how persons experiencing homelessness are responded to across different regions and models of service delivery.

-The NQSF will be applicable to all homeless service provision in receipt of section 10 funding, whether the service is statutory, voluntary or private service provider.
+The National Quality Standards Framework will be applicable to all homeless service provision in receipt of Section 10 funding, whether the delivery mode is via a statutory, voluntary or private service provider.